 Invoice recording is a pivotal step in the purchasing process.
 After receiving goods or services, the buyer’s accounting department records the supplier’s invoice, verifying that the charges align with the purchase order and agreed-upon terms.
 This step also includes data entry into financial systems and validation of payment details.
 Accurate and timely invoice recording is essential for cost control, tracking expenses, and ensuring timely payments, ultimately maintaining positive supplier relationships and financial transparency within the procurement process.

 Step 4: Supplier payments

-The steps discussed here shouldn’t be tailored to suit the scope of your business since they are not influenced by the nature and size of your business.
+The steps discussed here shouldn’t be tailored to suit the scope of your business since the nature and size of your business do not influence them.

 Want more information of the major differences between the purchasing and procurement process?